hendrikboeck/ant-rs/README.md

   <br />**Type:** Item[ ]
   <br />**Item:**

-  - `local`: String - IP/FQDN and port for client, where they should be accessable
+  - `local`: String - IP/FQDN and port for client, where they should be accessible
   - `remote`: String - IP/FQDN and port for server, that should be forwarded

 - **`hosts.$host.remote_forward`**